bahmutov/xplain/README.md

 If a unit test has a name, it will be displayed above the transformed code.

+## Known issues

+On some systems, OS wildcard expansion can be misleading.
+For example on Windows when using Git bash shell, when calling using -i foo/\*.js the shell will expand wild card to match the FIRST file only.
+If you find that wildcard is not working as correctly, please switch the slash direction.
+For example -i foo\\*.js

 ## Small print

 ### 3<sup>rd</sup> party libraries